Submitted Surnames from Nicknames

 From Tagalog banyaga meaning "foreigner".

 From the name of the Banjar people, itself derived from Javanese mbanjarke meaning "separate, rearrange, organize".
-This surname is common among people of Indonesian ancestry in Saudi Arabia.
+This surname is borne by people of Indonesian ancestry in Saudi Arabia.

 Bankova f Russian